 This section is dedicated to showing that $G=G(f)$ is rational in $u,v$, this means that $G\in \mathbf{Z}(u,v)$.
-We shall always write $G=H+R$ where \begin{itemize} \item $H$ is the subsummation of $G$ with $K$ being of the form $\mathcal{H}^\beta_\infty$; \item $R$ is the rest of the sum since $G=H+R$. \end{itemize} We used the letter $H$ because the $K$s appearing in $H$ are all irreducible components having hyperplane coordinates. $R=G-H$ is just the rest of the sum.
+We shall always write $G=H+R$ where \begin{itemize} \item $H$ is the subsummation of $G$ with $K$ being of the form $\mathcal{H}^\beta_\infty$, and \item $R$ is the rest of the sum \end{itemize} It is worthy to note that here we have used the letter $H$ because the $K$s appearing in $H$ are all irreducible components having hyperplane coordinates and $R=G-H$ is just the rest of the sum.